kaizen-ai/kaizenflow/documentation/general/zenhub.md

 ## Workspaces

 - Allows you to bundle multiple GitHub repos into a single view
-- Different teams can create different pipeline structure for the same set of repos
+- Different teams (or team members) can create different pipeline structures for the same set of repos
   - Each team can have their own workflow

 ## Epics